 It is no accident that Blacksburg has been named the BEST place to raise children, the BEST college town; the BEST place to retire; a BEST outdoor town, and more.
 We have always enjoyed lively civic, faith and cultural traditions, as well as a strong sense of place in our mountain home.
-We were founded by pioneers.
+The town was founded by European settlers, newcomers themselves.
 We welcome the stranger.
 We are engineers, architects, farmers, and teachers; and, to paraphrase author Mary Pipher, we have achieved all of this “in the shelter of each other.”

 Make no mistake, this crowd isn't looking for friendship.
 They are developers, and they are vital to our future.
 They want and deserve fair and reliable treatment from the Town of Blacksburg: online permitting; timely inspections; and sensible code enforcement.
 That's why Town Council just added three full-time employees to its over-worked Planning and Engineering department.
 I stand absolutely for fairness, but absolutely against one-size-fits-all development.

 As one expert has written: The unique characteristics of place may be the only truly defensible source of competitive advantage for cities in a global enconomy.
 We need to partner with Virginia Tech's new leadership to create transportation and housing solutions which promote quality of life for the town, but also strength for the university.
 As bricks-and-mortar retail retracts, we need to boost residency within town borders that will support our commercial sector and also contribute to the vibrancy of life in community.

 Our citizens have nothing to prove to the outspoken, out-of-town critics who "know the price of everything but the value of nothing."